deomsj/Budgetizer/README.md

 The application will be able to:

-- create and manage multiple users
+- create and manage data for multiple users
-- display transactions in table
+- display transactions in a table
 - add transactions
 - sort tabular transaction data
 - persist transactions across browser sessions